samesystem/social_security_number/README.md

 # CivilNumber

 This small Gem adds useful methods to your Ruby or Ruby on Rails app to validate for national identification numbers.
-Currently the following countries are supported: Belgium, China, Denmark, Germany, France, Italy, Lithuania, Netherlands, Norway, Sweden, United Kingdom.
+Currently the following countries are supported: Belgium, China, Denmark, Germany, France, Italy, Lithuania, Netherlands, Norway, Spain, Sweden, United Kingdom.

 Find version information in the CHANGELOG.